Johnny-32/New-timetable-for-MPK-Lublin-buses/README.md

 - Calculating frequencies on the specific line, the stop and time of day, using my own algorithm

 ## To do:
-- Make it so that the footer is on the bottom of the PDF
 - Make a proper logo with a barcode with my GitHub project url
+- Make a stop list like in a Viennese timetable
+- Make a

 ## Currently working on:
 Making a Vienna style timetable

 ## Future plans
+- Make an Amsterdam style timetable and make it ready for publishing
 - Make a variation of Munich's, and maybe make a Copenhagen style timetable for the whole route
 - Test frequency algorithm on a variety of MPK Lublin lines and stops (including these in non-holiday timetables)
-- A website that will display a specific timetable picked by a user, in a HTML format with an option to export to PDF in a print-friendly format
+- A website that will display a specific timetable picked by a user, in an HTML format with an option to export to PDF in a print-friendly format
 - Add retrieving data from GTFS instead of .html
 - Make a tier list with bus lines (separate tier list for each time ex. weekdays and then maybe group them into categories for ex. key lines have a frequency of 15 minutes during rush hour, 30 minutes on saturdays...)